rhasspy/kaldi-align/README.md

 $ bin/align2csv \
     --language <LANG> \
     --alignments alignments.json \
+    --phoneme-ids /path/to/phonemes.txt \
     > /path/to/phonemes.csv
 ```

 where `<LANG>` is one of [gruut's supported languages](https://github.com/rhasspy/gruut#supported-languages).

+The `--phoneme-ids` path is optional, but recommended.
+It will write a text file with the map between IPA text phonemes and the integer ids used in the CSV output.

 ### Trimmed WAV Files